 First-Generation Mentorship

-Support and advising for students who are the first in their families to attend university
+Support and advising for students who are the first generation in their families to attend university

 A groupof five students works together around a computer.

-First-Generation programming provides these students access to a community of peers, as well as contextualized academic advising, resources and events.
+First-Generation mentorship provides students access to a community of peers, as well as contextualized academic advising, resources, and events.
 These supports can not only aid in their transition to university life, but also help them succeed throughout their post-secondary journey.

 Decorative